Rohithmarktricks/DDPG_Continuous_Control/README.md

 - `noise.py:` Source code for Ornstein-Uhlenbeck Noise.
 - `utils.py:` Contains the source code for device mapping(CPU/GPU), plotting etc.
 - `Continuous_Control.ipynb:` Jupyter Notebook (for the project, trained on GPU)
-- `saved_models:` Folder that contains the weigts of trained DQN (.pth format)
+- `saved_models:` Folder that contains the weigts of trained DDPG (.pth format)
-- `scores:` Folder that contains the scores/rewards earned by the DQN agent (.csv format)
+- `scores:` Folder that contains the scores/rewards earned by the DDPG agent (.csv format)
 - `python:` The files in this directory are the ML-agents toolkit files and the dependencies thare are required to run the Reacher Environment.

 Code has been extracted from the code examples provided by Udacity Deep Reinforcement Learning Team, 2021.